 Hornets are another victim of bad press.
-Looking much like a huge ( up to 2 inch) wasp, they are victimised by people even more so, yet are not aggressive unless provoked, in which case they can both sting and bite.
+Being a huge ( up to 2 inch) wasp, they are victimised by people even more so, yet are not aggressive unless provoked, in which case they can both sting and bite.

 Another common, (and sad) misconception, is the misidentification of hoverflies for wasps.
 These harmless insects look like a much smaller version of a wasp, but have developed the black and yellow stripes as a form of protection to deter predators.
 Hoverflies have no sting, do not 'buzz' like a wasp or hornet, and are actually very good for the garden in terms of pollinating plants.
 There are over 270 varieties of hoverflies in Britain, many of which are migrants from the continent.
 It is incredible that a creature so small can travel so far, and a tragedy if they are killed by humans who are fooled by their colours, and ignorant of their true nature.

 So next time you see a flying black and yellow striped insect in your immediate vicinity, try to curb your desire to swat them away, hit them with rolled up papers, scream out loud or run around flapping your limbs like a demented spider.
 Not only will this be a big plus for the environment, but you should avoid getting stung as well (plus avoiding the risk of killing the harmless hoverfly)!!!
 Instead, allow them to enjoy a few mouthfuls of your beer, a snack on your jam and a buzz round your table.
 They will soon move on, (and once they are slightly drunk they won't be capable of bothering you any more anyway!)